-CAFETERIA/LUNCH RULES: Students need to practice and learn their code by the second week of school.
+CAFETERIA/LUNCH RULES: Students need to take care of their lunch cards and not lose or ruin them.
+A fee will be charged to replace lunch cards.
 Proceed to the cafeteria in an orderly manner.
 Raise hand for permission or help.
 Talk quietly to table mates.
 If talking is too loud, teachers may deem it necessary to ask all children to stop talking.
 When finished eating, clean own area (table and floor), return tray, dump trash and left over milk, and return quietly to seat.
 Respect the rights of others at all times.
 Listen for instructions and move quickly to assigned areas.
 Walk when moving from one area of cafeteria to another.
 SODA POP is not permitted in packed lunches.